mostlymarvin/bites4wp/README.md

 ```

 ### Questions?
 [Contact Me Here](https://memphismckay.com/contact) - I'll do my best to help, if I can.
-In your message, please try to be as _specific as possible_ about the issue you are experiencing, and if possible, include a link to your website. **Please note that while I hope this plugin will be useful to you, I cannot guarantee this plugin will work with all themes, and I cannot troubleshoot specific theme issues.**
+In your message, please try to be as _specific as possible_ about the issue you are experiencing, and if possible, include a link to your website. **Please note that while I hope this plugin will be useful to you, I cannot guarantee this plugin will be error free, will work with all themes, or that it will never burn your toast or curse in front of your children, though I've tried to teach it better manners than that.**